OpenTreeOfLife/phylesystem-api/README.md

     studies/N/N.json

-On the backend, the API will ask treenexus for the directory containing study ```N```.
+On the backend, the API will ask phylesystem for the directory containing study ```N```.
 If the JSON representing that study is greater than 50MB, it will be broken into multiple files to be stored in Git, so they  will be merged together before a response is sent.
 This is all transparent to the user of the OToL API.
-Only people using the treenexus data files directly will need to handle this.
+Only people using the phylesystem data files directly will need to handle this.

 These files will have the structure of: